 However, there are many things you have to know.
 Let’s go deeper into this topic!

 How Do Animals Tell The Gender Of Other Animals?

 But for other animals like dogs, cats, birds, and other animals that look so similar, how do they tell the gender of other animals?
-So for example, if two Zebras meet, how can they know each other’s gender, and if they are suitable mates?
+So, for example, if two Zebras meet, how can they know each other’s gender and if they are suitable mates?

 How do animals tell the gender of other animals?
-Animals can tell the gender of other animals by using their sense of smell, and by observing the behavior of the other animals.
-Male and female animals have different behavior, so it is easy for them to recognize each other’s gender.
+Animals can tell the gender of other animals by using their sense of smell and by observing the behavior of the other animals.
+Male and female animals have different behavior, so they can easily recognize each other’s gender.

 Do Pets Know The Gender Of Their Owner?